 Maki cautions that it’s important not to “self-diagnose” and assume an elderly parent can’t get LTC insurance.
 “Even if they have some health issues, they may be eligible for coverage,” he says.
 “Your advisor can walk you through the application process and available options.”

 Medicaid has limitations

-Medicaid requires that assets be spent down before benefits kick in for long-term care — and the impact on a parent’s estate can be devastating.
+Medicaid requires that assets be spent down before benefits kick in for long-term care — and the impact on a parent’s estate can be substantial.

 If your parents do have some LTC coverage, many states offer asset protection through the Long-Term Care Partnership Program, a collaboration between state governments and insurance companies.
 If your parents use up their LTC policy’s maximum life benefit and need to apply for Medicaid, their assets will be protected up to the amount paid under the policy from the program’s spend-down requirements.
 Once a parent is eligible, family members may qualify for Medicare reimbursement for approved caregiving services if qualifications are met.

 Parents who don’t have LTC insurance and aren’t eligible for Medicaid may be able to deduct caregiving expenses.
 Generally, in order to deduct medical expenses, your parents must itemize deductions and pay for unreimbursed medical expenses — including qualifying LTC expenses — that exceed a certain percentage of adjusted gross income (10% for 2019 unless Congress acts).

 If you pay for the expenses of a dependent parent, you may qualify for the deduction if requirements are met.
 In addition to daily expenses such as travel and mileage for medical reasons, larger budget items such as doctor-recommended caregiving expenses or home renovations deemed necessary may also be deductible.
 For more information, visit the irs.gov website’s section for caregivers.